1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Customer Service: 800.544.0155

-State treasuries and other agencies are holding some $41.7 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators (NAUPA).
+State treasuries and other agencies are holding more than $40 billion in unclaimed assets, according to the National Association of Unclaimed Property Administrators (NAUPA).
 Some of it could be yours.

-Unclaimed assets—accounts that have been inactive for at least a year—can include checking and savings, payroll checks, utility deposits and tax refunds.
+Unclaimed assets, often from accounts that have been inactive for a certain period of time, can include checking and savings, payroll checks, utility deposits and tax refunds.
 They may also include stock certificates, certificates of deposit, insurance benefits, pension payments and safe-deposit-box contents.

 This slide show will point you toward resources that will help you track down your missing money.

 Whether you’re just curious or you suspect that you or someone in your family has missing assets, the best place to start your treasure hunt is Missingmoney.com.
-The national database is endorsed by the National Association of Unclaimed Property Administrators (NAUPA), as well as participating U.S. states and Canadian provinces.
-You just need to enter a last name and state or province to start your nationwide search.
+The national database is endorsed by the National Association of Unclaimed Property Administrators (NAUPA), as well as 39 U.S. states.
+You just need to enter a last name and state to start your nationwide search.

 For a more targeted search, you can try NAUPA's www.unclaimed.org.
 The site connects you directly to each state's program.
 It also includes links to Puerto Rico, the U.S. Virgin Islands and a few Canadian provinces.
 The specific search can help you avoid getting overwhelmed by MissingMoney's nationwide results, especially if you have a common name.
 Just be sure to check all the states in which you've ever lived.

 The Internal Revenue Service is a treasure trove of lost loot.
-In 2015, the IRS reported that nearly $1 billion in refunds were waiting to be claimed by people who had not filed 2011 returns.
-The average unclaimed check is for $698.
-You have three years to file past returns and claim your refund—so you have until April 15, 2015, to file your 2011 return.
+In 2017, the IRS reported that more than $1 billion in refunds were waiting to be claimed by people who had not filed 2013 returns.
+The average unclaimed check is for $763.
+You have three years to file past returns and claim your refund—so you have until April 17, 2018, to file your 2014 return.
 And you will not be penalized at all for filing late if you get a refund.